Peltoche/ical-rs/README.md

 If you like to help out and would like to discuss any API changes, please [contact me](dev@halium.fr) or create an issue.

 Initially, the goal was to port the JavaScript [ical.js](https://github.com/mozilla-comm/ical.js) library.
-Many code/algorithms were taken from it at first; but in order to but more “Rusty”, a complete rewrite was made.
+Many code/algorithms were taken from it at first; but in order to be more “Rusty”, a complete rewrite was made.

 ## [Documentation](https://peltoche.github.io/ical-rs/ical/)